OctobearArmy/CS260/assignment7/README.txt

 Create a design before you begin to code that describes or shows how we can store data in a hash table and what kind of problem we could solve with a hash table.
   A hash table is essentially aa array key value pairs.
 I'm not sure how in depth you want this design to go without me literally just making a hashtable.
 Each spot in the array holds a key to a value.
 The good thing about hash tables is that they have a constant speed of access thanks to the array and being able to index into it.
 Because of this hash tables can be used for many things.
 Anything you want to be able to organize and access the information quickly for would be able to make use of a hash table.
-Just like the example with letters we used in class!
+In my example I will be storing a student class in the indexes of my hashtable.

 Create some tests (at least one per piece of functionality) before you begin coding that you want your hashtable to pass before you start coding.